 - Make sure to add the noodles to the sauce mixture while they are still hot, it will help them absorb all the delicious flavor in this dish.

-- Serve them as a side dish to an easy salmon recipe, with your favorite BBQ chicken or some crispy potstickers.
+- Serve this as a side dish to an easy salmon recipe, with your favorite BBQ chicken or some crispy pot stickers.
 They are versatile and go with so many flavor profiles.